AlloVir, Inc. (ALVR): History, Ownership, Mission, How It Works & Makes Money

 Founding team members

-ViraCyte was built upon the pioneering work of researchers at Baylor College of Medicine's Center for Cell and Gene Therapy, including Ann Leen, Juan Vera, Helen Heslop, Cliona Rooney, and Malcolm Brenner.
-The transition to AlloVir was led by ElevateBio, with David Hallal becoming the CEO.
+ViraCyte was built on the work of pioneering researchers at Baylor College of Medicine's Center for Cell and Gene Therapy.
+Key individuals from this foundational work include Ann Leen, Juan Vera, Helen Heslop, Cliona Rooney, and Malcolm Brenner.
+The transition to the AlloVir entity was led by ElevateBio, with David Hallal becoming the CEO.

 Initial capital/funding

 Early ViraCyte development was supported by grants and foundational funding.
-The formation of AlloVir was marked by a significant $120 million Series B financing round led by Fidelity Management and Research Company in May 2019.
-This was followed by a successful IPO in July 2020, raising net proceeds of approximately $276 million.
+The formation of the new AlloVir entity in 2019 was marked by a significant Series B financing round of $120 million, led by Fidelity Management and Research Company.
+This was followed by a successful Initial Public Offering (IPO) in July 2020, which raised net proceeds of approximately $276 million.

 Year Key Event Significance

-2020 Initial Public Offering (IPO) on Nasdaq (ALVR) Raised approximately $276 million, enabling the funding of crucial Phase 3 clinical trials for its lead candidate, posoleucel.
+July 2020 Completed IPO on NASDAQ (ALVR ticker).
+Raised approximately $276 million, funding Phase 3 clinical trials for the lead candidate, posoleucel.

 AlloVir, Inc. (ALVR) Ownership Structure